anthonyisafk/Computer-Arch-Lab-2/README.md

 ![CPI and simulation times with default options](./output/round1/info.jpeg)
 ![Miss rates with default options](./output/round1/miss_rates.jpeg)

-3. Next, we ran the same set of bechmarks on a simulated system, which was exactly the same as before, with the only difference being that the *Clock Rate* was __1.5GHz__ instead of __1GHz__ .
+3. Next, we ran the same set of bechmarks on a simulated system, which was exactly the same as before, with the only difference being that the *Clock Rate* was __1.5GHz__.
 We were able to change this parameter by adding a *CLOCK* variable in *MakeFile*: `(CLOCK = --cpu-clock)` and making it equal to 1.5GHz and 2GHz for the last simulation rounds.
 \
 We searched the _config.json_ files for clock information.
 More Specifically: